valentino7/Query-Flink-KafkaStream/README.md

 # Query-Flink-KafkaStream

-Tl progetto riguarda rispondere ad alcune query su un dataset formato da commenti e query the project concerns answering some queries on a dataset made up of comments and queries.
+The project concerns answering some queries on a dataset made up of comments and queries.
+The queries have been resolved in Flink and Kafka Stream.

 ### Prerequisites